tranek/GASDocumentation/README.md

 AbilitySystemGlobalsClassName="/Script/ParagonAssets.PAAbilitySystemGlobals"
 ```

 Starting in UE 4.24, it is now necessary to call `UAbilitySystemGlobals::InitGlobalData()` to use `TargetData`, otherwise you will get errors related to `ScriptStructCache` and clients will be disconnected from the server.
 This function only needs to be called once in a project.
+Fortnite calls it from the AssetManager class's start initial loading function and Paragon called it from `UEngine::Init()`.
 I find that putting it in `UEngineSubsystem::Initialize()` is a good place as shown in the Sample Project.
 I would consider this boilerplate code that you should copy into your project to avoid issues with `TargetData`.

 **[⬆ Back to Top](#table-of-contents)**